Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Spatial Data DSM Generator.rst

 * Introduction:
     Digital Surface Models (DSMs) is not always available for the area you want to investigate.
 The **DSM Generator** can be used to create or alter a DSM by using information from a polygon building footprint layer where a building height attribute is available.
-An option to acquire building footprints, and also in some cases building height from `Open Street Map <http://www.openstreetmap.org>`_ data, is also available.
+An option to acquire building footprints, and also in some cases building height from `Open Street Map <http://www.openstreetmap.org>`_ data, is available from this plugin.

-* Dialog box:
+* Dialog box
     .. figure:: /images/DSMGenerator.png
-       :widths: 100%
         :align: center

         Dialog for the DSM generator plugin

 * Dialog sections:
 .. list-table::
-   :widths: 50 50
+   :widths: 30 70
    :header-rows: 0

    * - top